seanwhs/AI-ERA-SOFTWARE-ENGINEER/11-Threat-Modelling/README.md

 ---

-## 4️⃣ Integration with 3 A.M.
+## 4️⃣ 3 A.M.
 Drill / Desktop Exercises

-* Use this threat model **before the exercise** to inject realistic incidents.
+* Use this threat model **before the exercises** to inject realistic incidents.
 * Score each scenario based on **likelihood, impact, and red-herring probability**.
 * Document how **human-first investigation + AI-assisted response** mitigates each identified threat.
 * Post-exercise, **update the threat model** based on lessons learned, new attack vectors, and AI observations.